-- (i) holds or has qualified for the award of a professional qualification in Accountancy, Engineering, Science, or other approved discipline: or - (ii) holds or has qualified for the award of the New Zealand Certificate in Engineering with outstanding merit; or - (iii) has had not less than five years' responsible practical experience in industry; provided that the Senate may approve a shorter period of practical experience where the candidate has followed an approved course of study at a University for at least two years and passed the appropriate examinations.
+(i) holds or has qualified for the award of a professional qualification in Accountancy, Engineering, Science, or other approved discipline; or

+- (ii) holds or has qualified for the award of the New Zealand Certificate in Engineering, or in Science, with outstanding merit; or - (iii) has had not less than five years' responsible practical experience in business or industry; provided that the Senate may approve a shorter period of practical experience where the candidate has followed an approved course of study at a University for at least two years and passed the appropriate examinations.

-- 2. A candidate who has not previously obtained a credit in Mathematics IA or IB or an approved equivalent shall be required to satisfy the Senate that his knowledge of Mathematics is adequate for the course. - 3.
-A candidate for the Diploma in Business and Industrial Administration shall follow a course of study of not less than one year.
+2. A candidate who has not previously obtained a credit in Mathematics IA or IB or an approved equivalent shall be required to satisfy the Senate that his knowledge of Mathematics is adequate for the course.

+3. A candidate for the Diploma in Business and Industrial Administration shall follow a course of study of not less than one year.

-- 4. Every candidate shall: - (a) Pass the examinations in the following subjects:
+- COURSE CONTENT - 4.
+Every candidate shall:

+(a) Pass the examinations in the following subjects:

-Management and Financial Accounting 70.10
+Management and Financial Accounting 70.10 Applied Statistics 70.11

-Applied Statistics 70.11
+Applied Statistics 70.1 Management I 70.12